sjasthi/ai-dashboards/docs/TEST_PLAN.md

 **Author:** Patrick
 **Status:** Active

 Derived from IEEE 829-1998, trimmed to what this project actually needs.
-Companion to [Test_Usage_PrevLoad_PLAN.md](Test_Usage_PrevLoad_PLAN.md), which holds the design rationale; this document is the plan of record.

 ---